li-yingying/li-yingying.github.io/index.md

 My research lies in the intersection of statistical/reinforcement learning, control, and optimization.
-I am especially interested in online and/or distributed learning for control and optimization with safety & optimality guarantees, with applications in smart cities.
+I am especially interested in online and/or distributed learning for control and optimization with safety & optimality guarantees, with applications in robotics and smart grids.
 Things I work on include online optimal control, safe learning-based control,  online convex optimization, reinforcement learning, multi-armed bandit, decentralized learning for control, reliable mechanism design, etc.